Monday Night Football Odds Week 3: Eagles @ Buccaneers

 The highest-scoring Monday Night Football game happened in 2018.
 The Los Angeles Rams defeated the Kansas City Chiefs 54-51 on Nov.
 19. The 105 combined points topped the previous record of 95 set in 1983, when the Green Bay Packers defeated Washington 48-47.

-Over the past five seasons, the home team has won nearly 61.6% of all Monday Night Football games (not including two contests played at neutral sites).
-During this span, home teams are 53-34.
-However, road teams have been more successful covering the point spread, going 45-39-3 ATS.
+Historically, the home team is usually favored on MNF.
+Over the past five seasons, the home team has won more than 57% of all Monday Night Football games (not including two contests played at neutral sites).
+During this span, home teams are 59-43.
+However, road teams have had more success covering the spread, going 53-45-4 ATS.

 Two bitter AFC West rivals — the Denver Broncos and Las Vegas (formerly Oakland) Raiders — have clashed 20 times on Monday Night Football.
 The next most-frequent matchup in the 53-year history of Monday Night Football is Dallas vs. Washington.
 The NFC East rivals have squared off 17 times.